Porting to Python 3¶

 Django customized version of six¶

-The version of six bundled with Django (django.utils.six) includes a few extras.
+The version of six bundled with Django (django.utils.six) includes a few customizations for internal use only.